devon-n/TRW-Forward-Tester/README.md

 - Record trade in mongo db

+# Update Minimum Quantities or Precisions for Binance Orders
+- Update in `config`
+- Add the the symbol and the minimum quantity or minimum precision

 ## Keep all trading logic in TV
 The following can change
 - Position size?